dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-use-the-master-detail-pattern-with-hierarchical-data.md

 ---
-title: "How to: Use the Master-Detail Pattern with Hierarchical Data" ms.date: "03/30/2017"
+title: "How to: Use the Master-Detail Pattern with Hierarchical Data"
+description: Learn how to implement the master-detail scenario using the master-detail pattern with hierarchial data. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "data binding [WPF], Master-Detail data paradigm"